iiAhmedYT/StrikeNFD/README.md

 # WARNING: Deprecation
-This project is no longer required since this feature is currently available on the current StrikePractice DevBuilds
+This project is no longer required since this feature is currently available on the current StrikePractice DevBuilds (Will be available also on the next release)

 ## Description
 This is a nofall damage per kit for StrikePractice